Back

 To launch a functioning and scalable product, you need somebody who will:

-A professional foresees all the bottlenecks and helps to overcome them and save time and money.
-You’d not need to delve deep into the startup development process, learn programming languages or hire developers.
+A professional foresees all the bottlenecks and helps overcome them and save time and money.
+There’s no need to delve deep into the startup development process, learn programming languages, or hire developers.
 The weight of responsibility for startup development spreads evenly between two people and the product gets released faster.

-At the beginning of the article we divided the terms ‘technical co-founder’ and ‘CTO’ for a reason.
-You need to have the right expectations before making a decision: find a technical co-founder or hire a director.
+You need to have the right expectations before making a decision — find a technical co-founder or hire a director.
 Partnership with a tech co-founder brings some disadvantages as well.

 You should share the profits

 Nobody likes to split the income, especially business stakes.
-At the initial stage, when you have nothing, there is also nothing to lose.
-Seems like you can give anything just to get some money out of the project.
-But when the startup generates the first profit, that’s when the gut check starts for cofounders.
-Whether both of them are going to hog the blanket is a huge question.
+At the initial stage, when you have nothing — there is also nothing to lose.
+But when the startup generates the first profit, that’s when the gut check starts for co-founders.

 To avoid quarrels after the product launch, it’s better to settle issues at the start and seal the verbal agreement with a contract.
-That way, it’s more predictable and clear for both sides: in case of disagreements, you can recall the terms.
-Then either go to court or change the terms of cooperation.
+In case of disagreements, you can just look at the terms.
+Then, either go to court or change the terms of cooperation.

 Partner’s opinion may differ from yours

 Supposedly, people try to find technical co-founders to get a different view of the product.
 Technical co-founders share their thoughts because they have a stake in the product’s success.
-But not all people are ready for it because, in fact, all they need is a CTO for managing a team and rolling out the project on time.
-So, if you’re 110% sure of your idea, you need a CTO indeed.
-They can also suggest new ideas but you have a right to listen and have it your own way.
-It won’t be possible to pull something like that with a tech co-founder.
+But not all people are ready for it because, in fact, all they need is a CTO to manage a team and roll out the project on time.
+So, if you’re 110% sure of your idea, you need a CTO.
+They can also suggest new ideas but you have a right to listen and have it your way.
+It won’t be possible to pull something like that with tech co-founders.

 Quarrels over who works more

-The first one sits in the office until 23:00 while another one runs out of the office at 17:00 on tick and truly believes that it’s right to do so.
-It’s hard to define the workload standards for each of you because there is no work contract between you two.
-The only way to settle down the issues is to talk, find common ground and follow the agreements.
+The first one sits in the office until 23:00 while another one runs out of the office at 17:00 on the tick.
+It’s hard to define the workload standards because there is no work contract between you two.
+The only way to settle the issues is to find common ground and follow it.

 💡Purrweb’s tip

-If you’re ready to share the profits, you’d better find a tech co-founder.
-They’ll risk their stake, not the salary as a CTO.
+If you’re ready to share the profits, you’d better find a technical co-founder.
+They’ll risk their stake, not just the salary of a CTO.
 Accordingly, the inclusion in the startup development cycle will be higher.
-However if you need a CTO, we have an article about how to find one ⬇️
+However, if you need a CTO, we have an article about how to find one. ⬇️

 But how to find a technical co-founder?